Punnag2307/BirdShazam/README.md

-# BirdShazam
+# BirdShazam – Acoustic Bird Species Identifier
-A project developed for the BirdCLEF 2024 competition, focusing on accurate bird species classification using audio recordings from the wild.
+BirdShazam is a machine learning-based audio classification system that identifies bird species from soundscape recordings.
+Designed for ecological research and conservation, it leverages MFCC feature extraction and transformer-based models to detect multiple overlapping bird calls in noisy natural environments.

-🔍 Project Overview
+## 🔍 Project Overview
 This repository presents a complete pipeline for identifying bird species from field recordings using deep learning.
 It includes:

-Audio preprocessing and spectrogram generation
+🔹 Audio preprocessing and spectrogram generation

-Multi-model classification using EfficientNet and custom CNNs
+🔹 Multi-model classification using EfficientNet and custom CNNs

-Inference on 81,000+ unlabeled soundscape samples
+🔹 Inference on 81,000+ unlabeled soundscape samples

-Support for rare and nocturnal bird species
+🔹 Support for rare and nocturnal bird species

-Post-inference metrics and interpretability with Grad-CAM
+🔹 Post-inference metrics and interpretability with Grad-CAM

-📂 Dataset
+## 📂 Dataset
-Source: BirdCLEF 2024 Competition on Kaggle
+🔹 Source: BirdCLEF 2024 Competition on Kaggle

-Training Data: Field recordings of 181 bird species
+🔹 Training Data: Field recordings of 181 bird species

-Unlabeled Data: 81,000+ soundscape chunks
+🔹 Unlabeled Data: 81,000+ soundscape chunks

-Preprocessing:
+## Preprocessing:

-Audio resampled to 32kHz
+🔹 Audio resampled to 32kHz

-5s chunks extracted from long recordings
+🔹 5s chunks extracted from long recordings

-Mel Spectrograms generated (300×300 PNG)
+🔹 Mel Spectrograms generated (300×300 PNG)

-Feature extraction: RMS, spectral flatness for nighttime detection
+🔹 Feature extraction: RMS, spectral flatness for nighttime detection

-🧠 Models
+## 🧠 Models

 🔹 General Classifier
 Model: EfficientNet-B3